Improve, preserve, secure

 where feasible

-Detensioning of External Prestressing Tendons
+Detensioning of External Prestressing Cables

 • Cable detension by cutting